 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument to another entity.
 Upon initial recognition all financial instruments, including derivatives, are recognized on the statement of financial position at fair value.
-Subsequent measurement is then based on the financial instruments being classified into one of three categories: amortized cost, fair value through profit or loss, fair value through other comprehensive income.
+Subsequent measurement is then based on the financial instruments being classified into one of two categories: amortized cost and fair value through profit or loss.
 The Trust has designated its financial instruments into the following categories applying the indicated measurement methods.